akvo/agrastat/docs/user-guide.rst

 .. note::

-    To receive email notifications for datatasets that you follow make sure to check "Subscribe to notification emails".
+    To receive email notifications for datasets that you follow make sure to check "Subscribe to notification emails".

 Data converter
 ==================